Resources

 Step 2: Form Windrows with Poultry Litter

 Pile litter into rows down the length of the house.
 Windrows should be at least 20 inches tall to ensure proper pile mass for good heating.
+Depending on litter depth, this will require 2 or 3 windrows.

-Step 3: Reach 135oF for min.
-72 hours
+Step 3: Reach 135oF for a minimum of 72 hours

 Step 4: Turn windrows